nrs-org/novelslop/content/vol_01/chap_13.typ

   To accomodate the club's immense demand of electricity, power outlets and wires were placed everywhere throughout the clubroom.
-All the complex wiring were to power the computers, which there were one or two dozens.
+All the complex wiring were to power the computers, which there were about one or two dozens.
   Some members were sitting at a computer, typing something to the machine with lightning speed.

   The male student standing in front of Mona introduced himself with an increasingly quieter tone.
 He was the club president, since he was in charge